olayasturias/monocular_visual_slam_survey/Readme.md

 ./build.sh
 ```

-Note: for Pangolin and Eigen I recommend you to follow the instructions [in this post](https://olayasturias.github.io/ros/slam/survey/2022/03/01/slam-surveying-install.html)
+Note: for Pangolin and Eigen I recommend you to follow the instructions [in this post](https://olayasturias.github.io/ros/slam/survey/2022/03/01/slam-surveying-install.html).
+Tested with Eigen3.4 and Pangolin v0.6.
 ### 2.4 DSO
 Install the requirements indicated in the README.
 Once you've done that, build DSO as:
 ```bash